-I’ve always been interested in sports and exercise of different types.
-From a young age Martial Arts captured my interest, along with a lot of the philosophies and practices that were often part of the package of Chinese Martial Arts.
-I’ve practiced various martial arts for 30 years or so.
 I’ve also been a student in a variety of key strength and conditioning practices, learning from some of the top men in their fields in all disciplines.
 Dan Docherty, 1980 South East Asian full contact martial arts champion has been my primary Martial Arts teacher.
 Vasily Ginko, 7 time World kettlebell lifting champion was my main kettlebell coach (I lived in Latvia for a while to learn from him).
 Lee Hasdell, UK MMA pioneer, was helpful in developing my understanding of submission wrestling and MMA in general.
 Dr Mike Stone, one of the worlds leading strength researchers helped to shape my understanding of strength, endurance and explosive training, whilst I studied for an MSc in Strength and Conditioning at Edinburgh University.

 A lot of the training is designed to return the practitioner or student to a more natural mode of operation, to achieve balance in all the key areas of living/lifestyle.
-The training program is a stimulus though the ‘homework’ or self-practices a student develops will ultimately create the most useful changes.